dinodtharinda/PDSA-II-Game-Project/docs/MEMORY.md

 This file tracks significant current changes and decisions that need immediate attention.
 For historical progress, see PROGRESS.md.

+## 2025-04-28 - Extremely Critical: Vite Bundling Issue

+### Problem
+- **Persistent Error:** `Uncaught SyntaxError: The requested module '/node_modules/sequelize/lib/index.js?...' does not provide an export named 'default'`.
+- **Root Cause:** Vite is incorrectly attempting to bundle the server-side `sequelize` library for the client-side code, despite it being listed in `optimizeDeps.exclude` in `server.js`.
+- **Impact:** Prevents client-side JavaScript (specifically the game loaders and UI logic) from executing correctly, blocking game functionality.
+- **Attempts Made:**
+    - Explicitly excluding `sequelize` and other server-side modules in Vite config (`optimizeDeps.exclude`).
+    - Removing direct imports of server-side utilities (`logger`, `models`, `db`) from client-side code (`BaseGame.js`, `knightsTour/ui/index.js`).
+    - Simplifying `models/index.js` exports.
+    - Adding `/* @vite-ignore */` to dynamic imports in `knightsTour/ui/index.js`.
+- **Current Status:** Issue persists.
+The exact trigger causing Vite to bundle `sequelize` for the client remains unidentified.
+This is blocking further testing and development.

 ## 2025-04-28 - Database Integration Progress

 ### Integration Summary